University of Maryland School of Medicine

-The University of Maryland Medical Center is the centerpiece of the11-hospital University of Maryland Medical System.
+The new University of Maryland Medical Center hospital, is the centerpiece of the 13-hospital University of Maryland Medical System.
 These hospitals create a presence felt throughout the state, with tertiary referrals directed to the University of Maryland Medical Center.

 Combined with the Frank C. Bressler Research Building, the Medical School Teaching Facility, the Biomedical Research Facility, the Health Sciences Facility, the Baltimore Veterans Administration Medical Center and the new state-of-the art William Donald Schaefer Rehabilitation Center at The University of Maryland Rehabilitation & Orthopaedics Institute (formally Kernan Hospital), UMMC forms an extensive network of clinical, research and teaching facilities.

 Neurosciences has a long history of clinical and research excellence at the University of Maryland.
 The Department of Neurology at the University of Maryland was founded in 1964.
 University of Maryland was the coordinating center for the multicenter clinical trial which lead to the approval of Copaxone as one of the first disease modifying therapies available for Multiple Sclerosis.

 Learn more about the Department of Neurology’s centers and specialty programs on the centers and programs page.